DAOresear-ch/ideas/dvf.md

 Is it easy for users and contributors to see the financial data of the project?

+What is the daily transaction volume of the token?

+What does the token's hodl waves look like?

+What is the NVT (Network Value to Token Value)?

 How does value (and price action) created by the DAO's token return to members/contributors of the DAO?

 Is the price of the project's token tied to the project's ability to fund development?